Film/video editor

 What to expect

-• Work is usually conducted alone or with a director.
-On a large project you may work with a sound effects editor, music editor and assistant editors.
+- Work is usually conducted alone or with a director.
+On large projects, you may work with a sound effects editor, music editor and assistant editors.
 The role may be pressured, for example, when working intensively to strict deadlines or on limited studio time.

 Qualifications

-You don't need a foundation degree, HND or degree to be a film or video editor, but it's important that you show commitment and determination to get into the industry.
+You don't need a foundation degree, HND or degree to be a film or video editor, but it's important to demonstrate your commitment and determination when trying to break into the industry.

-You need to be able to demonstrate that you have the necessary skills, and so a degree or HND that offers film or media production experience may be helpful.
+You'll need to evidence that you have the necessary skills for the job, either through a portfolio of work or a degree or HND in film or media production.
 The following subjects are relevant:

 You'll need to be proficient in using specific editing software packages, such as Avid or Final Cut Pro.
 Courses that cover these applications are available at varying levels, but they can be expensive, so make sure you research them fully to find a course that matches your career and training aims.

-It's vital you have a good level of computer literacy and an aptitude for working with digital equipment.
-Having experience of the very latest technology may help you stand out from the competition.
+A good degree of computer literacy and an aptitude for working with digital equipment is essential.
+Having experience in the latest technology may help you stand out from the competition.

 A postgraduate qualification isn't essential but there are relevant courses available that will provide you with extra skills and may give you an advantage over other applicants.
 Search for postgraduate courses in media production.